radj307/ARRCON/README.md

       _Use the '`-f`' or '`--file`' options to specify a scriptfile to load._

 # Contributing

+If you want to add a new feature, fix a bug, or just improve something that annoys you, feel free to submit pull requests and/or issues.

 ## Feedback & Requests
 Feel free to leave feedback on the issues tab!